The Green New Deal

 About the group

-Meeting since early 2007, the membership of the Green New Deal Group is drawn to reflect a wide range of expertise relating to the financial, energy and environmental crises.
-The views and recommendations of the Green New Deal report, first published in July 2008 and in successive elaborations, are those of the group writing in their individual capacities.
+Meeting since early 2007, the membership of the Green New Deal Group is drawn to reflect a wide range of expertise relating to economics and politics, and the climate, nature and inequality crises.
+The views and recommendations of the Green New Deal Group set out in a series of reports starting in 2008, are those of the group writing in their individual capacities.

 The Green New Deal Group is, in alphabetical order: